 With not many leads, Mary’s case quickly started to get cold.
 Her family and many experts claimed that the way the news was portrayed in the media also did not help her case.
 A forensic and clinical psychologist said, “With a headline like ‘Go-go girl found dead,’ the implications are clear.
 There’s this unspoken attitude that if this person hadn’t been doing this thing, then they wouldn’t have gotten killed.
 When, of course, the reality is that there’s no link between her profession and the crime.”

-However, the US was yet to have a national database of DNA, and the detectives had to compare the sample retrieved from the crime scene with that of individual suspects.
+However, the US did not yet have a national DNA database, so the detectives had to compare the sample retrieved from the crime scene with that of individual suspects.
 They ran the DNA with Mary’s erstwhile boyfriend and her ex-boyfriend.
-When the results came negative, they had exhausted all their options.
+When the results came back negative, they had exhausted all their options.
 The case was again closed until April 23, 2020, when Rosalie was informed that the authorities planned to perform a forensic genealogy run with the DNA from the crime scene.

 In early September 2020, the officers found a match in Pennsylvania, and 75-year-old John J. Sipos was arrested for the 51-year-old crime on October 24, 2020, at his Schnecksville home.
 He was in the Navy, stationed in California from 1963 to 1969.
 John waived his extradition from Lehigh County back to California.
 As per news reports, he claimed he had no recollection of the homicide he might have committed more than five decades ago.